kurrent-io/documentation/docs/cloud/dedicated/faq.md

 ::: note

 For AWS, we offer the regions that are enabled by default.
-We can enable [opt-in regions](https://docs.aws.amazon.com/controltower/latest/userguide/opt-in-region-considerations.html) for an organization on request.
+We can enable [opt-in regions](https://docs.aws.amazon.com/controltower/latest/userguide/opt-in-region-considerations.html) for an organization on request. abasdasdsa

 :::